hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 relational algebra standpoint, but are sufficient for the purpose of this document.

 A **tuple** is an ordered collection of triplets `[name, type, value]`.
 A **relation** is an unordered collection of tuples.
-A relational **operator** is a function that takes arbitrary arguments (possibly, other operators), and produces a relation.
+A relational **operator** is a function that takes arbitrary arguments (possibly, other operators) and produces a relation.

 A **plan** is a tree of relational operators.
 Two plans are said to be **equivalent** if they produce the same relation for